TimBoleslawsky/data-science-vault/Notes/Game Playing with MCTS and Deep Learning.md

 	- In deep learning, the value network directly estimates the probability of winning from a given state, eliminating the need for full random rollouts.
 	- This makes the search much faster because instead of playing thousands of games per move, the value network provides a strong estimate instantly.

-In this project I go into a little more detail how that can be done: [[MCTS and Deep Learning Report.pdf]].
-The code for this solution is here: [[MCTS and Deep Learning Code.py]].
+In this project I go into a little more detail how that can be done: [MCTS and Deep Learning Report](../Projects/MCTS%20and%20Deep%20Learning/MCTS%20and%20Deep%20Learning%20Report.pdf).
+The code for this solution is here: [MCTS and Deep Learning Code](../Projects/MCTS%20and%20Deep%20Learning/MCTS%20and%20Deep%20Learning%20Code.py).